NO. 3/2/2009-JCA

 ITEM NO. 15/10/NC-46

-SUBJECT: GRANT OF HALF DAY CASUAL LEAVE FACILITY
+SUBJECT: GRANT OF HALF DAY CASUAL LEAVE FACILITY FOR INDUSTRIAL EMPLOYEES

 The staff side stated that the Govt. of India has removed the